Swartzbaugh v. Encompass: Maryland High Court's 2012 Uninsured Motorist Opinion

 - a negligent driver is completely uninsured or cannot be located (hit-and-run or "phantom driver")

 Basically, this insurance protects you from the bad insurance decisions made by all the other drivers in the world.
-If another driver has no insurance or too little insurance, and causes an accident with you, your insurance company is supposed to step in and take care of you.
+If another driver has no insurance or too little insurance and causes an accident with you, your insurance company is supposed to step in and take care of you.
 In Maryland, all insured vehicles must have at least $30,000/$60,000 in uninsured and underinsured motorist coverage (that means a maximum $30,000 per person in an accident, with an absolute limit of $60,000 to be paid for the entire accident).
 However, you can choose to have more anything more than those minimums are called "enhanced uninsured/underinsured motorist benefits."
 In our opinion, you should have more.
 We recommend that you get as much as you can afford it doesn't amount to much more in your premium per year.
 A $250,000/$500,000 won't cost you much more (it's even better to get $500,000/$1,000,000).The Facts of the Swartzbaugh Case

-In Swartzbaugh, there are three important people: Mom, Dad, and Daughter.
+In Swartzbaugh, there are three relevant people: Mom, Dad, and Daughter.
 Mom handled all of the family's insurance.
 She took care of obtaining and signing for the automobile insurance policy.
 She told her insurance agent that she wanted only the minimum amount of UM/UIM, and she signed a form to that effect (at the time she signed, the minimums were $20,000/$40,000).
 Had she not signed the waiver, she would have been entitled to $250,000/$500,000 in UM/UIM benefits.
-Ten years after signing that form (called a waiver), Daughter was in a serious car accident.
+Ten years after signing that form (called a waiver), Daughter was in a significant car accident.
 The other driver's insurance company paid their limits, which were not enough to take care of the costs of Daughter's injuries.
 The Swartzbaugh family then went after their insurance company, trying to get underinsured motorist coverage benefits.
 A lawsuit was filed in Carroll County by Frank Murer, a Baltimore lawyer.
 Frank is a good advocate and a friend of Miller & Zois.
 Encompass was represented by McCarthy Wilson, LLP, a quality insurance defense firm that does a lot of work for Allstate - which owns Encompass - and Erie Insurance.
 This was a fair fight.Why Swartzbaugh is Important: First-Named Insured

 So here is one case that is created by confusing insurance terms.
 The entire thrust of the case centers on whether Mom had the right to waive the "enhanced" uninsured/underinsured for her entire family.
 That means the court had to decide whether Mom was the "first-named insured."
 The court had to decide it because that term is not defined anywhere in Maryland law, even though the Courts told the Legislature back in 1996 that it would be a good idea to define it.